20 February 2015

 Listen

-Error occurred when trying to fetch the file using wp_remote_get(). stream_socket_client(): php_network_getaddresses: getaddrinfo failed: Temporary failure in name resolution stream_socket_client(): unable to connect to ssl://dl.dropboxusercossntent.com:443 (php_network_getaddresses: getaddrinfo failed: Temporary failure in name resolution)
+Error occurred when trying to fetch the file using wp_remote_get(). stream_socket_client(): php_network_getaddresses: getaddrinfo failed: Name or service not known stream_socket_client(): unable to connect to ssl://dl.dropboxusercossntent.com:443 (php_network_getaddresses: getaddrinfo failed: Name or service not known)

 Peck dtr-1352-bw